CarTrade IPO to open on Aug 9; price band set at Rs 1,585-1,618/share | Business

 - India

-Online auto classified platform CarTrade Tech on Tuesday said it fixed a price band of Rs 1,585-1,618 a share for its nearly Rs 2,999-crore initial public offer.
+Online auto classified platform CarTrade Tech on Tuesday said it has fixed a price band of Rs 1,585-1,618 per share for its nearly Rs 2,999-crore initial public offer that opens for subscription next week.

 Currently, CMDB II holds 11.93 per cent stake in CarTrade43, Highdell Investment owns 34.44 per cent stake, MacRitche Investment has 26.48 per cent shareholding and Springfield Venture International holds 7.09 per cent stake in the company.

-The company's consumer platforms - CarWale, CarTrade and BikeWale - collectively get 3.2 crore average unique visitors every month (during the 3 months period ending March 31, 2021) and Shriram Automall and other auction platforms had 8,14,316 vehicles listed for auction during FY 2021.
+Its consumer platforms - CarWale, CarTrade, and BikeWale - collectively get 3.2 crore, average unique visitors, every month (during the 3 months period ending March 31, 2021), and Shriram Automall and other auction platforms had 8,14,316 vehicles listed for auction during the financial year 2020-21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)